14 Reasons to Choose React Native for App Development

 Or would you prefer the much more lucrative iOS, where consumers, on average, spend 2.5 times as much as Android users?
 In that case, you will have to go down the objective-C/Swift learning path.

-But a few developers at Facebook were tired of using different languages to build apps that did essentially the same thing, and, back in 2015, came up with a framework for developing native-style apps for Android and iOS using a single language, Javascript.
+But a few developers at Facebook were tired of using different languages to build apps that did essentially the same thing, and, back in 2015, they came up with a framework for developing native-style apps for Android and iOS using a single language, Javascript.
 They called this framework React Native.

 The mantra that Facebook has used is “Learn Once, Write Anywhere,” and React Native is a perfect application of this saying.
 So without further ado, let’s dive right into the reasons why you should consider React Native for App development.